aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 Waiting for stack create/update to complete Successfully created/updated stack - yelb-serviceconnect

- Access your YELB application here: http://yelb-serviceconnect-382017218.us-east-2.elb.amazonaws.com/
+ Access your Yelb application here: http://yelb-serviceconnect-382017218.us-east-2.elb.amazonaws.com/
 ```

-View the sample YELB application through the deployed elastic load balancer using the provided URL.
+View the sample Yelb application through the deployed elastic load balancer using the provided URL.
 If you need, you will also find this URL in the [Cloudformation outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html).
 Below is an example:

 ![](images/cfn-outputs.png)